IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/02-slicing.md

 ```
 {: .output}

-and check the size of the data array
+You can check the size of the data array using again the **size** command:
 ```python
 size(data)
 ```